Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

   - Mostly widely used
   - relay on functional form assumption
 * Machine learning algorithms: classification trees, boosting, bagging, random Forests
-  - do not rely on fuctional form Assumptions
+  - do not rely on functional  form Assumptions
   - it is not clear whether these methods on average better than binomial models

 **Logistic Regression:**